NCAR/lmod_webapp/README.md

 Ensure that a JSON is being transferred to JavaScript.
 Otherwise, there can be serious errors that emerge as a result of such not being implemented.

 Ensure that the file that is being read has no extra punctuation such as colons, otherwise such punctuation will have to be removed edited out before the Python scripts can successfully run.

+The current implementation runs based on an assumption that there are no duplicate directories in the submitted file.
+If there are, it will cause bugs in the program.
+Please ensure that in the file given that the directories are not duplicated.

+An edit has been made to make the code more robust by distinguishing what will make up the second level of the list-dict structure versus the remaining sub-levels.